 The Company recognises that it is in the sea transportation industry and its success depends on adding value to customers by way of transporting goods from place of production to the place of consumption.
 As part of its commitment to add value to its Customers, the Company is committed to provide substantive reply to any query from a Customer promptly, but in any event within 24 hours including weekends and national/international holidays.
 Further, whilst operating within the scope of the agreed contract, the Company tries to provide solutions to any situation/problem the Customer may face, even if any of its vessels are not involved at that moment.
-The Company is happy to report that its service is well appreciated and many first-clas charterers prefer to do business with the Company over others in the market.
+The Company is happy to report that its service is well appreciated and many first-class charterers prefer to do business with the Company over others in the market.

-New computer-based Management Information System: As reported in the previous years, the new Computer Program implemented by the Company covers all the operations in the Head Offic and also links all the vessels in the fleet.
-This software gives real-time information on vessel operations, costs, etc. and keeps the Head Offic in close contact with the Master of each and every vessel; and assists in effective decision making on all issues.
+New computer-based Management Information System: As reported in the previous years, the new Computer Program implemented by the Company covers all the operations in the Head Office and also links all the vessels in the fleet.
+This software gives real-time information on vessel operations, costs, etc. and keeps the Head Office in close contact with the Master of each and every vessel; and assists in effective decision making on all issues.
 This System has enhanced the Company's ability to better serve its Customers, and to provide support to its employees serving onboard the ships.
+This system is now being upgraded to include additional data collection for new reporting requirements and monitoring of vessels' performance through increased digitalization.

-Customer Privacy [PR8]
+Customer Privacy [418-1]

-For customer privacy, the Company insists on protecting customer's confidentia information from loss, theft, misuse, unauthorized disclosure, modification and unauthorized destruction.
+For customer privacy, the Company insists on protecting customer's confidential information from loss, theft, misuse, unauthorized disclosure, modification, and unauthorized destruction.
 The Company handles complaints through phone lines, emails and letters to/from customers.
-The Company always prioritizes the principles of transparency and responsibility in providing services to its customers in order to meet the commitment to provide the best service for its customers, provide a rapid response to various requests and customer complaints as part of a service commitment and maintain the confidentialit of its customers.
-Therefore, during the reporting period, there have been no complaints whatsoever regarding the mentioned issues and no financia penalties or other sanctions associated with the violation of the confidentialit of customers' data.
+The Company always prioritizes the principles of transparency and responsibility in providing services to its customers in order to meet the commitment to provide the best service for its customers, provide a rapid response to various requests and customer complaints as part of a service commitment and maintain the confidentiality of its customers.
+Therefore, during the reporting period, there have been no complaints whatsoever regarding the mentioned issues and no financial penalties or other sanctions associated with the violation of the confidentiality of customers' data.